Pushkar Sohoni: Publications

 In 2015, he authored a book, Aurangabad, with Daulatabad, Khuldabad, and Ahmadnagar, focused on the sultanate architecture in the region.
 The book was quoted in a Bombay High Court order in 2018.
 In 2017, he co-authored with Kenneth X. Robbins, a book on the Jewish heritage in the western Deccan, titled Jewish Heritage of the Deccan: Mumbai, the Northern Konkan and Pune.
-In 2018, his book on the Nizam Shahs of Ahmadnagar and their architectural legacy in 2018, called The Architecture of a Deccan Sultanate: Courtly Practice and Royal Authority in Late Medieval India was published.
-In 2021, he co-edited a book (with Torsten Tschacher) on the practices of Muharram across the world among South Asian communities.
+In 2018, his book on the Nizam Shahs of Ahmadnagar and their architectural legacy in 2018, called The Architecture of a Deccan Sultanate: Courtly Practice and Royal Authority in Late Medieval India, was published.
+In 2021, he co-edited a book (with Torsten Tschacher) on the practices of Muharram across the world among South Asian communities: Non-Shia Practices of Muḥarram in South Asia and the Diaspora: Beyond Mourning.
 Along with Riyaz Latif, he wrote Sultanate Ahmadabad and its Monuments, published by Primus in 2022.
+His research on the colonial market halls of India was published in 2023 as Taming the Oriental Bazaar: Architecture of the Market-halls of Colonial India.
+In the same year, along with Pika Ghosh, he co-edited the festschrift to Michael W. Meister, titled Chakshudana or Opening the Eyes: Seeing South Asian Art Anew.

+In 2024, the Maharashtra State Board for Literature and Culture published a two-volume set, in Marathi and in English, called महाराष्ट्रातील वास्तुकला : परंपरा आणि वाटचाल (Maharashtratil Vastukala: parampara ani vatachala) and Architecture in Maharashtra: tradition and journey respectively.
+It was edited by Narendra Dengle, with Pushkar Sohoni, Chetan Sahasrabuddhe, and Minal Sagare as co-editors.

 He has written extensively on the history of architecture, the Deccan sultanates, numismatics, socio-linguistics, and aspects of material culture.

-In 2017-2018, he wrote a fortnightly column called 'By the Wayside' for the Pune Mirror.
+In 2017–2018, he wrote a fortnightly column called 'By the Wayside' for the Pune Mirror.
 He has been a consultant for the Sahapedia project on culturally mapping the city of Pune.